 – How are our physical assets, infrastructure, personnel, and missions at risk?

 – What characteristics and behaviors of physical threats can intelligence report on, and how will that improve operational outcomes?

 – How can we deploy threat intelligence for tactical scenarios and situational awareness as critical events unfold in real time?

 PHASE 2: Collection

 After establishing IRs, the next step is to determine how and where to source data for intelligence purposes.
 In addition to the breadth and volume of data collected, it’s also important to determine the methods and procedures needed to gather that information at scale.
-This typically encompasses an array of data gathering techniques, including human intelligence (HUMINT), technical intelligence (TECHINT), signals intelligence (SIGINT), and geospatial intelligence (GEOINT), among others.
+This typically encompasses an array of data gathering techniques, including human intelligence (HUMINT), technical intelligence (TECHINT), signals intelligence (SIGINT), open-source intelligence (OSINT), and geospatial intelligence (GEOINT), among others.